jr-robotics/RobSharper.Ros.MessageParser/README.md

 using (var file = File.OpenRead(filePath))
 {
+    var parser = new ActionParser(file);
-    descriptor = ActionParser.Parse(file);
+    descriptor = parser.Parse();
 }
 ```

 What you get from the parsers is a either a `MessageDescriptor`, `ServiceDescriptor` or a `ActionDescriptor`
 representing the structure of the ROS message file.
+You can then operate on these message structures.

 Have a look on the UML diagram below for a detailed description.

 ![Message Parsers UML diagram](assets/ros-message-parser-descriptors.png)

-### Build your own Visitor

-> Use this if you want to directly operate on the generated parse tree.

-You can either intercept the generation of the descriptor instances for the section above or create your stand alone visitor.

 #### Intercepting descriptor creation

-Create a class extending `Joanneum.Robotics.Ros.MessageParser.RosMessageVisitor`.
+You can intercept the descriptor creation by creating a class which implements `Joanneum.Robotics.Ros.MessageParser.IRosMessageVisitorListener`.

-This allow you to override one of the following methods used in the object tree creation:
+This allows you to implement the following methods used in the object tree creation:

-* `protected internal virtual MessageDescriptor OnVisitRosMessage(MessageDescriptor messageDescriptor)`
+* `void OnVisitRosMessage(MessageDescriptor messageDescriptor)`
-* `protected internal virtual ServiceDescriptor OnVisitRosService(ServiceDescriptor serviceDescriptor)`
+* `void OnVisitRosService(ServiceDescriptor serviceDescriptor)`
-* `protected internal virtual ActionDescriptor OnVisitRosAction(ActionDescriptor actionDescriptor)`
+* `void OnVisitRosAction(ActionDescriptor actionDescriptor)`
-* `protected internal virtual FieldDescriptor OnVisitFieldDeclaration(FieldDescriptor fieldDescriptor)`
+* `void OnVisitFieldDeclaration(FieldDescriptor fieldDescriptor)`
-* `protected internal virtual ConstantDescriptor OnVisitConstantDeclaration(ConstantDescriptor constDescriptor)`
+* `void OnVisitConstantDeclaration(ConstantDescriptor constDescriptor)`
-* `protected internal virtual string OnVisitComment(string comment)`
+* `void OnVisitComment(string comment)`
-* `protected internal virtual string OnVisitIdentifier(string identifier)`
+* `void OnVisitIdentifier(string identifier)`
-* `protected internal virtual RosTypeInfo OnVisitRosType(RosTypeInfo typeInfo)`
+* `void OnVisitRosType(RosTypeInfo typeInfo)`
-* `protected internal virtual PrimitiveTypeInfo OnVisitPrimitiveType(PrimitiveTypeInfo typeInfoDescriptor)`
+* `void OnVisitPrimitiveType(PrimitiveTypeInfo typeInfoDescriptor)`
-* `protected internal virtual ArrayTypeInfo OnVisitArrayType(ArrayTypeInfo arrayTypeInfo)`
+* `void OnVisitArrayType(ArrayTypeInfo arrayTypeInfo)`

-**TODO**
+* `void OnVisitRosbagInput(RosbagMessageDefinitionDescriptor rosbag)`
+* `void OnVisitRosbagNestedType(NestedTypeDescriptor descriptor);`

+You can then pass this listener to the `Parse(IRosMessageVisitorListener listener)` method of the Parser.

+### Create your own low level parse tree Visitor or Listener

+> Used for low level parse tree processing.

+Build your own [ANTLR](https://www.antlr.org/) visitor or listener to process the parse tree.
+Extend `Joanneum.Robotics.Ros.MessageParser.Antlr.RosMessageParserBaseListener` or `Joanneum.Robotics.Ros.MessageParser.Antlr.RosMessageParserBaseVisitor` respectively.

+Having ANTLR IDE Support displaying the parse tree will make this expedition much more comfortable.
+See https://www.antlr.org/tools.html for a list of supported IDE plugins

 ## Development